plengqui/SportidentTinymesh/README.md

 ## The radio unit

-The radio unit i a small box of electronics with only one external connector for the SlimJim roll-up antenna.
+The radio unit is a small box of electronics with only one external connector for the SlimJim roll-up antenna.
 As mentioned, the antenna and the radio unit box are meant to hang from a tree nearby the checkpoint.
 Inside the box, there is a custom made printed circuit board (PCB) with:
 - a Sportident SRR receiver chip, which listens to 2,4GHz punch packets and sends them out over UART serial.
 - A Teensy-LC (a cheap small Arduino style microcontroller) receives the punch data and creates a Tinymesh data packet and passes it on to the Tinymesh radio module, again over UART serial.